 Considering the history of caste discrimination in Indian society, caste is undeniable in our country and therefore, we bring that issue in every aspect of our life which is not so appreciable but ingrained in our minds as an indelible scar.

-But, there is another argument.
+Most of the industries in private sector do not recognize the existence of discrimination of lower castes in employment in supply of capital, in education and other markets because they are dependent on quality.But, there is another argument.
 Private sector is directly or indirectly associated with politicians and the way the government runs.
 Many bureaucrats in the private sector also control the economy of the country.
 Despite the existence of reservations in India, lot is controlled by bureaucrats including the economic policies and budget allocated for various sectors.

 For example: When the general budget is announced, most industries and companies in the private sector are benefited.
 Similarly, ICICI being a private bank was almost affected by recession, but it was not brought into public only because many top shots in the country had their accounts in that bank.

 “Padmini Sharath Kumar, Polaris’ vice-president, corporate communication, said, “We don’t ever capture any information on caste in any of our HR processes.
 So, we would not have any data in this regard as far as Polaris is concerned.”
 Vivek Punekar, HCL’s vice-president, HR, said, “HCL is an equal opportunities employer.
 Our recruitment policy and procedures strongly prevent any discrimination.
-We do not maintain any data on caste distribution, simply because we have not felt the need to differentiate people” (Source: http://www.tehelka.com/story_main25.asp?filename=Bu012007IT_sector.asp)
+We do not maintain any data on caste distribution, simply because we have not felt the need to differentiate people” (Source: http://www.tehelka.com/story_

 Another criticism about private industry is that it is economy-driven.
 A good no. of companies from abroad establish their base in our country to expand their market.
 This in turn is dependent on our country’s economy too.
 Because, if private sector compromises on merit and efficiency accompanied by quality of work, many companies from outside India would never set their base in our country, which in turn would affect the economy of our country as a whole.
 Directly or indirectly, a significant percentage of our economy depends on the private sector.

-“However, some companies and industry spokespersons have acknowledged that the private sector must bear some responsibility for social justice and for creating greater opportunities for a wider section of the population, and the idea of evolving a voluntary affirmative action programme has found favour in some quarters” ” (Source: http://www.tehelka.com/story_main25.asp?filename=Bu012007IT_sector.asp)
+“However, some companies and industry spokespersons have acknowledged that the private sector must bear some responsibility for social justice and for creating greater opportunities for a wider section of the population, and the idea of evolving a voluntary affirmative action programme has found favour in some quarters” ” (Source: http://www.tehelka.com/story_ main25.asp?filename= Bu012007IT_sector.asp)

 “Reservation in the private sector could stoke hope and optimism.
 At its worst, it will be a placebo.
 A placebo is a medication that is made of an inert substance.
 Placebos are prescribed to provide mental relief.
-They are most useful in the treatment of economic disorders and ironies” Source: (Source: http://www.thehindubusinessline.com/2004/08/27/stories/2004082700211000.htm
+They are most useful in the treatment of economic disorders and ironies” Source: (Source: http://www. thehindubusinessline.com/2004/ 08/27/stories/ 2004082700211000.htm)

 Also, government itself plays a very major role in promoting the private sector and if reservations in private sector are introduced, then the whole purpose of the private sector s lost.
+“Reservation in the private sector could stoke hope and optimism.
+At its worst, it will be a placebo.
+A placebo is a medication that is made of an inert substance.
+Placebos are prescribed to provide mental relief.
+They are most useful in the treatment of economic disorders and ironies” Source: (Source: http://www.

 Therefore, what matters in the private sector is “not where you come from or which caste you belong to, but how you perform.”